chaipi-chaya/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the `In [3]` of the IPython notebook name `HOG_classify.ipynb`.

-I tried various combinations of parameters and I found out that RGB, HSV, LUV wasn't so good but HLS, YUV, YCrCb was okey, so I invastigated them with various orient and pix_per_cell.
+I tried various combinations of parameters and I found out that RGB, HSV, LUV wasn't so good but HLS, YUV, YCrCb was well, so I invastigated them with various orient and pix_per_cell.
 Eventually I choose YCrCb bacause it worked a little bit batter than other.

 For pix_per_cell, I tried to use various values, lower value seem to took a lot of time to extracted feature and fitted to a model but larger value wasn't acculate, so I use 8 which a middle number.